mesudepolat/voicedraw-generative-ai/README.md

 # VoiceDraw

-1. **VoiceDraw**: A comprehensive artificial intelligence system focused on image and voice generation, as well as working with various modalities.
+1. **VoiceDraw**: VoiceDraw is an artificial intelligence project enabling image and voice generation through various modalities.

 2. **Components**:
    - **recorder.py**: This module is designed for voice recording functionality.